Urbino, Italy

 GENERAL LOCATION: Le Marche Region of Italy

 Urbino lies in the northern part of central Italy’s Marche Region, nestled between the Apennine Mountains and the Adriatic Sea.
 Many say the Renaissance started here under the patronage of Duke Federico da Montefeltro, whose twin-turreted palace still houses an outstanding collection of period art.
-Work with a team of experienced media professionals to create multimedia publications about the town of Urbino, Italy, and get a taste of being a foreign correspondent.
+Work with a team of experienced media professionals to create multimedia publications about the town of Urbino, Italy, and get a taste of being a foreign correspondent and digital storyteller.

-Students will live and learn at the University of Urbino, with all meals included.
+Students will live and learn at the University of Urbino, with two meals per day included.
+No Italian language proficiency is required.
+Students will work with University of Urbino students who serve as translators/interpreters.

 During this four-week program, you will learn how to: